 – Introduce the concept of a foreign exchange programme

 – Discuss the benefits of enrolling on academic exchanges

 – Explore the differences between short-term and long-term exchanges on student experiences

 New university students often spend a good amount of time researching their bachelor’s degree and the extra-curricular activities on offer through their university’s various clubs and societies.
 One opportunity that new academics often overlook, however, is the foreign exchange programme.
 The many exciting programmes on offer provide students with the opportunity to study, travel and live abroad long before their careers or finances would normally afford.

-Because such exchange programmes tend to remove students from the security and familiarity of family, friends and culture, this three-lesson course aims to demystify the experience by exploring the basics of exchange programmes (Lesson 1), their benefits (Lesson 2) and their key considerations (Lesson 3).
+Because such exchange programmes tend to remove students from the security and familiarity of family, friends and culture, this three-chapter reader aims to demystify the experience by exploring the basics of exchange programmes (Chapter 1), their benefits (Chapter 2) and their key considerations (Chapter 3).
 Hopefully, this will better inform anyone who’s thinking of signing up to a worthwhile but potentially life-changing experience.